Why Do Narcissists Drag Out Divorce?

 1. Sadistic Pleasure

-• Some narcissists derive emotional satisfaction from causing pain or distress to their spouse.
+• Some narcissists derive emotional satisfaction from causing pain or distress to their spouse which may lead them to cry as well.

 • The longer the process, the more opportunities they have to inflict emotional harm.